cademirci/cademirci.github.io/_posts/2021-08-06-using-global-variables-in-java-threads.md

 category: Software
 ---

 I thought it is a brief time to write a Java Thread note down to my blog, so here we are.
+I will take a look to this post if I need to a rare time like now that I need to write Java thread code.
+I hope it is also helpful for you.

 ```java
 import java.io.BufferedReader;